statnett/image-scanner-operator/README.md

-The container image scan Kubernetes API is materialized by the `ContainerImageScan` custom resources providing an eventually consistent image scanning result in its status.
+The container image scan Kubernetes API is materialized by the `ContainerImageScan` custom resources providing an eventually consistent image scanning summary in its status.

 The actual vulnerability scan of a container image and the vulnerability